GoogleChrome/web.dev/src/site/content/en/blog/quictransport/index.md

 QuicTransport is one part of the larger [WebTransport proposal](https://wicg.github.io/web-transport/).
 WebTransport is a collection of APIs for sending and receiving data between a web client and a server.
 QuicTransport is the interface for using the QUIC protocol in the context of bi-directional WebTransport communications.

 Chrome is implementing the QuicTransport portion of WebTransport first, before any of the other proposed interfaces.
-The Chrome team made the decision to start with a QuicTransport after speaking to web developers about their use cases, and we hope to solicit early feedback on the overall WebTransport effort based on developers' experiences with QuicTransport.
+The Chrome team made the decision to start with a QuicTransport after speaking to web developers about their use cases.
+We hope to solicit early feedback on the overall WebTransport effort based on developers' experiences with QuicTransport.

 ### Use cases